 Once you deploy IoT systems, your database grows exponentially.
 To capture IoT data and perform analytics, organizations need high-capacity and high-speed storage along with advanced memory processing technologies.

 Though there are IoT devices that work via AC power, industrial IoT (IIoT) involves devices that are located in extreme conditions, and they use their battery as their only power source.
 Companies should track when the battery of an IoT device needs to be recharged or replaced.
 Finding devices that conserve or produce power when not in use enables businesses to design a sustainable IoT system.
 Especially when a device is placed in a difficult place to access, battery replacements can be overwhelming.

 5. Unstructured data processing that requires data cleaning

 IoT sensors collect unstructured data that is difficult to use for analysis.
 Collected data may contain anomalies if the sensors’ environment or systems are not stable.
 It is important to identify such data quality issues to improve decision making.

-IoT analytics is applications that help analyze data obtained by IoT sensors to make better and data-driven decisions.
+IoT analytics are applications that help analyze data obtained by IoT sensors to make better and data-driven decisions.
 IoT analytics has specific challenges but common analytics challenges also apply for IoT implementation.

 Interested in learning more about IoT implementation and other key technological advances that are changing the way we do business?
 Check out our research for a wide range of IoT/AI-related topics or contact us: